What is the Affordable Care Act?

 How do I get enrolled?

-Once enrollment begins in October, you can go to the Marketplace application web page, create a personal account, fill out the application form, and be presented with various plans that meet your needs.
+To enroll, go to the Marketplace application web page, create a personal account, fill out the application form, and you will be presented with various plans that meet your needs.

 What if I already have health insurance?
 Can I still use a Marketplace?